Stettin–Stargard maritime trade war: Chains on the Mill Gate towers in Stargard

-In 1454, the people of Szczecin, to prevent river transport, besides blocking to the riverbed, stretched chains between the banks in an attempt to stop barges from Stargard.
+In 1454, the people of Stettin, to prevent river transport, besides blocking to the riverbed, stretched chains between the banks in an attempt to stop barges from Stargard.
 As a result of these actions, the people of Stargard appealed to the duke to settle the dispute.
 He ruled in favor of the merchants from Stargard.
-As a sign of victory and contempt for the people of Szczecin, they tore down the chains obstructing the river channel and hung them on the Mill Gate, where they remain to this day.
+As a sign of victory and contempt for the people of Stettin, they tore down the chains obstructing the river channel and hung them on the Mill Gate, where they remain to this day.

 Assembly of the estates of the Duchy of Wolgast

 As a result of the complaint to Wartislaw IX, an assembly of the estates of the Duchy of Wolgast was convened.
 On 14 July 1454, the assembly issued a decision in defense of Stargard and reaffirmed its navigational rights.
-It was also emphasized that as long as the people of Szczecin continued to destroy the fleet of Stargard, none of the Szczecin merchants would be allowed to sail through the Peene or Świna rivers, which were under the jurisdiction of the dukes of Wolgast.
-Accepting the resolutions of the assembly of the estates, the Duke of Wolgast acknowledged that if Szczecin did not change its stance towards Stargard, he would be forced to intensify reprisals against its merchant fleet.
-This indeed happened in 1454, when several Szczecin ships with their cargo were detained in Wolgast.
-In 1455, the disputes were apparently suspended, as Stargard and Szczecin jointly participated in the resolution of the dispute between Kołobrzeg and Lübeck.
+It was also emphasized that as long as the people of Stettin continued to destroy the fleet of Stargard, none of the Stettin merchants would be allowed to sail through the Peene or Świna rivers, which were under the jurisdiction of the dukes of Wolgast.
+Accepting the resolutions of the assembly of the estates, the Duke of Wolgast acknowledged that if Stettin did not change its stance towards Stargard, he would be forced to intensify reprisals against its merchant fleet.
+This indeed happened in 1454, when several Stettin ships with their cargo were detained in Wolgast.
+In 1455, the disputes were apparently suspended, as Stargard and Stettin jointly participated in the resolution of the dispute between Kolberg (Kołobrzeg) and Lübeck.

 Year 1457

 The conflict reignited in 1457 when Stargard merchants began to use the northern branch of the Ina estuary as a port, as they had not been able to completely clear the southern channel, which had been blocked in the spring of 1454.
-The reaction from the people of Szczecin was particularly harsh because, according to the privileges of that city, the people of Stargard were not allowed to use that estuary.
-Additionally, they reminded of the provisions of the privilege granted in 1301, which awarded the entire water area between Krępa and the northern arm of the Ina to Szczecin.
-Duke Otto III, under the influence of the people of Szczecin, sent his envoys to Stargard to warn the citizens of the consequences of violating the privilege from 1301.
+The reaction from the people of Stettin was particularly harsh because, according to the privileges of that city, the people of Stargard were not allowed to use that estuary.
+Additionally, they reminded of the provisions of the privilege granted in 1301, which awarded the entire water area between Krępa and the northern arm of the Ina to Stettin.
+Duke Otto III, under the influence of the people of Stettin, sent his envoys to Stargard to warn the citizens of the consequences of violating the privilege from 1301.
 As mediators, Chancellor Jasper von Guntersberg was first sent, followed by Joahum von Mellentin, who made special efforts to resolve the dispute.